 The Raw Materials Initiative (RMI) aims at providing the framework conditions to establish an integrated strategy to face the challenges related to the access to non-energy and non-agricultural raw materials.
 It also tries to facilitate the sustainable supply of raw materials.

-The “Communication on the Raw Materials Initiative - Meeting our critical needs for growth and jobs in Europe” ( COM(2008)699) from November 2008 aimed at improving access to Raw Materials in Europe on a three-pillar based approach:
+In 2008, the European Commission issued its “Communication on the Raw Materials Initiative - Meeting our critical needs for growth and jobs in Europe”, COM(2008)699, aimed at improving access to raw materials in Europe on a three-pillar based approach:

 - ensuring a level playing field in access to resources in third countries;